-The internal fabric was comfortable against our bare skin and the wider than average cut (and overall design) gave the Rebel Roamer slightly above average mobility.
-Our testers thought this pant crushed most others in its $50 price range.
-It's worth mentioning that the Roamer is a little baggier than average, though most of our testers didn't find the issue to be significant.
+The internal fabric was comfortable against our bare skin, and the wider cut (and overall design) gave the Rebel Roamer a bit more mobility.
+This pant crushes most others in its price range.
+It's worth mentioning that the Rebel Roamer is a little baggier than average, though most of our testers didn't find the issue to be significant.

 Overall, these pants lacked breathability and were likely the least breathable contender that we tested.
 They did not feature any ventilation options.
-When we tested ventilation, the Rebel Roamer performed the poorest, even with the other models having their vents completely zipped closed.
+The Rebel Roamer performed poorly here comparatively, even with the other models having their vents zipped completely closed.

-However, for a just-in-case type pant, or for someone saving their pennies, they will work fine.
+However, for a just-in-case rain pant, or for someone saving their pennies, they will work fine.
 In fact, we wore them on three resort ski days, where their minimal breathability didn't prove to be a big issue.
-If you have the extra dollars to spend, we would recommend upgrading to the Marmot PreCip Full Zip or the REI Talusphere, as both of these contenders scored highly and were in the $100-$110 price range.

 This competitor offers a surprisingly decent packed size, especially considering its durability and price point.
 Overall, they are smaller than average and are more compact than many of the more expensive (though more featured) options.

-The Rebel Roamer is the most basic pant in this review.
+The Rebel Roamer is the most basic pant we tested.
 It doesn't have any side zippers (even 1/4 length ankle zippers), though we found it wasn't difficult to pull the pants over lower profile shoes like trail runners or light hiking shoes; this is due to the Roamer's looser fit and slick internal fabric.
 When pulling over medium to large volume footwear, like more traditional hiking boots, we had to remove our boots in order to put these pants on and visa-versa.